Many organizations invest heavily in AI, yet most projects fail to scale. Only 10-20% of AI proofs of concept progress to full deployment.1

 RAG pipelines require fast data access, efficient data processing frameworks, and scalable storage solutions.

-• Customer support systems combine retrieval with generative answers for context-aware responses.
+- Customer support systems combine retrieval with generative responses to provide context-aware answers.

 Domain-specific applications